Accessible parking permit program

 How to apply

-Individuals interested in applying for an accessible parking permit can complete the Individual Application Form and return it to the Revenue Branch at City Hall for approval.
-The fee, as of February 2016, is $20.00 (including tax).
+Complete the Individual Application Form and return it to the Revenue Branch at City Hall for approval.
+The fee is $20.00 (including tax).

 Applications and fees to be forwarded to: